SergeyVorobiev/M88-GameStick-Patch/README.md

 4. [RetroArch folder](https://drive.google.com/file/d/1lfP_vgm0dOTNdJITipk58iABIcoD-Srf/view?usp=drive_link) (Place on SD card for new firmware features).
 5. [M88 upgraded image](https://drive.google.com/file/d/1VrmjSrvCVmwFbfdk5CUOv72VwNMem2My/view?usp=drive_link).

-\* *New cores are contained in RetroArch folder and will work only with upgraded firmware.*
+\* *New cores are contained in RetroArch folder only for upgraded firmware.*

 ## Firmware Upgrade

 Steps bellow are intended for sticks based on MediaTek chipsets.
 If you have different processor model your steps will be similar, but drivers and tools must be replaced to suit your chip.

-The stick can be connected in **BROM mode** (Boot ROM mode is a low-level mode that allows reading/writing the eMMC flash).
+The stick supports only **BROM mode** (Boot ROM mode is a low-level mode that allows reading/writing the eMMC flash).

 ### Enter BROM Mode
 1. Prepare a cable USB-A <-> USB-A (you can use common USB-C phone cable + adapter USB-C to USB-A)
 2. Prepare a toothpick (To press the 'upgrade' button in the hole of the stick).
-3. Remove dongle from the stick to insert the cable in it later.
+3. Remove dongle from the stick to insert the cable in it.
 4. Connect one end of the cable to your laptop / computer.
 5. Push the button in the stick's hole with a toothpick and hold.
 6. Connect the other end of the cable into dongle's socket.
+7. Release the 'upgrade' button after the connection is established.

 ![stick](resources/images/stick.webp)